-Carra Crouch received a favorable outcome in court on Monday on a case which took eleven years to go to trial.
-On June 5th the court awarded her $2 million in pain and suffering after a sexual assault by a TBN employee.
+Carra Crouch received a favorable outcome in court on Monday on a case which took eleven years to go to trial!
+On June 5th the court awarded Carra $2 million dollars for her pain and suffering after a sexual assault by a TBN employee.
 Although initially they ruled that Jan Crouch was only 45% responsible for her pain and suffering, assigning the remainder to her mother and the assailant, that was overruled based on the fact that California law only apportions accountability in negligence claims.

-TBN’s lawyers, who have filed a total of 22 lawsuits against Carra’s sister Brittany, were once called vexatious litigants by a federal judge and given a chance to correct their behavior (view our post here) have indicated that they reserve the right to fight the decision by the judge.
+TBN’s lawyers, who have filed a total of 22 lawsuits against Carra’s sister Brittany, were once called “vexatious litigants” by a federal judge.
+Having been given a chance to correct their behavior, they (view our post here) have indicated that they reserve the right to fight the decision by the judge.